gpstar81/GPStar-proton-pack/BARGRAPH.md

 # Wand Bargraph Upgrade

+**NOTE: Only supported with the gpstar Neutrona wand micro controller**

 This guide outlines the **optional** upgrade from the 5-LED stock bargraph to a more animated 28-segment bargraph (BL28Z-3005SA04Y).
 Additional parts will be required, as well as a more invasive disassembling of the wand.

 | Qty | Desc | Use | Link |